imranthedev/ResourceList-100DEVS-/README.md

 I think a centralised list will help everyone as its a one stop shop and can be updated by anyone(as such please be mindful).

-Please take the time to read the contribution guidelines set out in the other file aptly named contribution guide.
+## Please take the time to read the code of conduct file  and the contribution guidelines set out below.

-And please try to follow the following convention when adding a resource:
+Please try to follow the following convention when adding a resource:

 I have set up 4 files
 - HTML.md